alexcourouble/email2git/README.md

 # email2git
-find the email patches that that introduced linux commits
+Find the email patches that that introduced linux commits.

+This two-step algorithm generates a list of commits-patch matches.